PolarPayne/ppgr/README.md

 ## Examples
 `ping -i 0.5 8.8.8.8 | sed -run 's/.*icmp_seq=([0-9]+).*time=([0-9.]+).*/\1 \2/p' | ppgr --min-y 0`

+## Contributing
+All contributions are greatly appreciated.
+If you find any bugs or errors, or would simply like some feature, please create an issue in GitHub.
+Pull requests are also welcome.

 ## TODO
 (in a somewhat priority order)